SedanaYoga/unetradar/README.md

 Inspired from [Olaf Ronneberger, U-Net Architecture](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) The flow of architecture devided by two main processes, Extraction and Expansion until finaly yield one fully connected layer.

+## Conclusion

+Please watch this video for a brief explenation about the study https://youtu.be/1nGn3kSKu88 Thank you 😊